Sawai Jai Singh: Death and succession

-The Battle of Gangwana was Jai Singh's last significant battle.
-Never recovering from the shock, he died two years later, in 1743.
-Madho Singh later avenged his father by poisoning Bakht Singh of Marwar.
+The Battle of Gangwana was Jai Singh's last significant battle.Due to old age and some health issues he died two years later, in 1743.
+Madho Singh I later avenged his father by poisoning Bakht Singh of Marwar.
 Jai Singh was cremated at the Royal Crematorium at Gaitore in the north of Jaipur.
 He was succeeded by his son Ishwari Singh.

 Contributions to society, culture, and science

-Jai Singh was the first Hindu ruler in centuries to perform ancient Vedic ceremonies like the Ashwamedha sacrifices (1716) and the Vajapeya (1734); on both occasions, vast amounts were distributed in charity.
+Jai Singh was the first Hindu ruler in centuries to perform ancient Vedic ceremonies like the Ashvamedha sacrifices (1716) and the Vajapeya (1734); on both occasions, vast amounts were distributed in charity.
 Being initiated in the Nimbarka Sampradaya of the Vaishnava sect, he also promoted Sanskrit learning and initiated reforms in Hindu society, including the abolition of Sati and the reduction of wasteful expenditures associated with Rajput weddings.
-It was at Jai Singh's insistence that the hated jaziya tax, imposed on the Hindu population by Aurangzeb (1679), was finally abolished by the Emperor Muhammad Shah in 1720.
+It was at Jai Singh's insistence that the hated Jizya tax, imposed on the Hindu population by Aurangzeb (1679), was finally abolished by the Emperor Muhammad Shah in 1720.
 In 1728, Jai Singh prevailed on him to also withdraw the pilgrimage tax on Hindus at Gaya.

 In 1719, he was witness to a noisy controversy in the court of Mughal Emperor Muhammad Shah.
 The argument concerned astronomical calculations intended determine an auspicious date on which the emperor could start a journey.
 This discussion led Jai Singh to believe that the nation needed to be educated on the subject of astronomy.
 His interest may have been kindled as early as 1702 by his tutor Jagannatha Samrat.
 Despite local wars, foreign invasions, and consequent turmoil, Jai Singh found time and energy to build astronomical observatories.